sixeyed/dc-mta-workshop/part-2.md

 ## Wrap Up

 That's it for Part 2.
-In the last part we'll modernize the app architecture, making use of the Docker platform to break features out of the monolith and run them in lightweight containers.
+In [Part 3](part-3.md) we'll modernize the app architecture, making use of the Docker platform to break features out of the monolith, and run them in lightweight containers.